 Filipino is the main language spoken in the Philippines and is also known as Pilipino.
 English is also spoken but not everyone in the Philippines can speak English.
 Generally, the younger Filipino is more than likely to be able to speak English.

-The Philippines offers some amazing diving spots that are a paradise for underwater life with some spots are Coron, Apo reef, and Monad Shoal.
+The Philippines offers some amazing diving spots such as Coron, Apo reef, and Monad Shoal.
 It is also a good place to get your scuba diving license.

 The Philippines is blessed with beautiful landscapes and unique natural sites such as Chocolate Hills, Banaue rice fields, Mt.
 Pulag, and more.
 There are still so many hidden gems to discover and explore.